iotaledger/firefly/.github/pull_request_template.md

 Please describe the specific instructions, configurations, and/or test cases necessary to __test and verify__ that your changes work as intended.

 ## Checklist
-Please tick any of the following boxes that are relevant to your changes, and delete those that are not.
+Please tick all of the following boxes that are relevant to your changes, and delete those that are not.
 - [ ] I have followed the contribution guidelines for this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas